 Dwelling coverage protects the structure of your home.
 From the foundation to the walls, roofing, and interior flooring, fixtures, and more.

 Coverage that protects structures that are not attached to your main home.
-This could include garages, guest house, fences, walls, swimming pool, sheds, and more.
+This could include garages, guest houses, fences, walls, swimming pools, sheds, and more.

 Coverage that protects you if you cause injury or property damage to a third party.
 An example would be if someone slips and falls at your home and you are sued.

 The deductible is the amount you are responsible for if a home insurance claim occurs.
 For example, if you have a kitchen fire and your deductible is $5,000, you would be responsible for the first $5,000 and the insurance company would pay the damages after that.